-A muay thai school should have a trainer that cares for the safety of his/her pupils.
+A Muay Thai school should have a trainer that cares for the safety of his/her pupils.
 If you are at a school where the trainer is making you spar extremely hard when you are in the early stages of learning, you need to find a new place to learn martial arts.
-Sparring (practicing fighting with an opponent, usually at a slower pace with protective equipment on) is not a case of “making-or-breaking” a student.
+Sparring (practising fighting with an opponent, usually at a slower pace with protective equipment on) is not a case of “making-or-breaking” a student.
 It is a slow process that takes months, even years, to train your body to learn the right reflexes.

-Kids martial arts classes often have a completely different structure to adult classes.
-At The Fight Centre – Brisbane, we limit the head contact to an absolute minimum in our kids classes, making head strikes not practiced in sparring, and very controlled during drills.
+Kids martial arts classes often have a completely different structure for adult classes.
+At The Fight Centre – Brisbane, we limit the head contact to an absolute minimum in our kids’ classes, making head strikes not practised in sparring and very controlled during drills.
 We also don’t pressure our kids to compete in the ring.
-If they choose to, we support it 100 percent, but we like to keep the classes fun, and an easy environment to learn in.
+If they choose to, we support it 100 per cent, but we like to keep the classes fun, and an easy environment to learn in.

-There are many things that you will learn along the way, to do with gym etiquette, that aren’t usually written anywhere.
+There are many things that you will learn along the way, to do with gym etiquette, that isn’t usually written anywhere.
 Here are a few “dos” and “don’ts” in a martial arts gym:

 This means to other students and to the gym itself.
 If you borrow gear, take care of it.
 If you are sparring or training with a partner and you see they are struggling, lighten the intensity.
 This comes back to one of the core values in all martial arts, RESPECT.